Music of North Carolina: Gospel music

 North Carolina is also considered a cradle of gospel music.
-The Moravians who established the town of Winston-Salem had published Europe's first hymnal in the 15th century, and had brought from the Czech Republic and Saxony many instruments including skills to build pipe organs.
+The Moravians who established the town of Winston-Salem had published Europe's first hymnal in the 15th century, and had brought from the Czech Republic and Saxony instruments including skills to build pipe organs.
 Music was an integral part of community life.
 Everyone participated in brass bands and knew the songs which told of births, deaths and other events.
 The Moravian Music Foundation in Old Salem contains the archive of these materials.

 In the days of slavery, spirituals played a huge role in the lives of the slaves of North Carolina elite, and after emancipation, this stayed true.
-During the 1940s and 50s, North Carolina was a favorite place to visit of gospel singers for many reasons, among which was North Carolina's less rigorous Jim Crow laws.
-North Carolina is also home to many famous gospel singers, the most famous being Shirley Caesar, known as the "First Lady of Gospel".
+During the 1940s and 50s, North Carolina was a favorite place to visit of gospel singers for multiple reasons, among which was North Carolina's less rigorous Jim Crow laws.
+North Carolina is also home to a number of gospel singers, the most famous being Shirley Caesar, known as the "First Lady of Gospel".
 Caesar got her start when the group The Caravans came through Wilson in 1958.
 North Carolina is also famous for its abundance of family gospel groups which thrive all throughout the state.
 Award-winning vocal group The Kingsmen originate in Asheville.

 Piedmont blues

 The Piedmont blues is a type of blues music characterized by a unique finger-picking method on the guitar in which a regular, alternating-thumb bass pattern supports a melody using treble strings.
-Blind Boy Fuller (b.
-Fulton Allen, Wadesboro, NC, July 10, 1907) was a popular Piedmont blues guitarist, who played for tips outside tobacco warehouses in Durham during the 1930s.
+Blind Boy Fuller (1904–1941) was a popular Piedmont blues guitarist, who played for tips outside tobacco warehouses in Durham during the 1930s.
 Fuller recorded more than 120 sides during the second half of the 1930s.
-Floyd Council (b.
-Chapel Hill, NC, February 9, 1911) sometimes busked with Fuller.
-South Carolina-born Piedmont blues musician Rev. Gary Davis also played in Durham in the 1930s when the city had a thriving black business community and an emerging black middle class.
-Singer and guitarist Carolina Slim (b.
-Edward P. Hughes, Leasburg, NC, August 22, 1923) also worked as a musician around Durham.
-Etta Baker, Piedmont blues singer/guitarist/banjoist, (b.
-Etta Reid, March 31, 1913, Caldwell County, NC) was first recorded in 1956.
-Singer, guitarist, and songwriter John Dee Holeman (b.
-Hillsborough, NC, April 4, 1929) has been based in Durham since 1954.
+Floyd Council (1911–1976) sometimes busked with Fuller.
+South Carolina-born Piedmont blues musician Rev. Gary Davis (1896–1972) also played in Durham in the 1930s when the city had a thriving black business community and an emerging black middle class.
+Singer and guitarist Carolina Slim (1923–1953) also worked as a musician around Durham.
+Etta Baker (1913–2006) was first recorded in 1956.
+Singer, guitarist, and songwriter John Dee Holeman (1929–2021) was based in Durham from 1954 to his death.

 Cultural organizations in North Carolina have supported the preservation of the Piedmont blues.
-The Greensboro-based Piedmont Blues Preservation Society has partnered with musicians such as Max Drake and a number of public schools in North Carolina to provide performances, exhibitions, and educational programs.
+The Greensboro-based Piedmont Blues Preservation Society has partnered with musicians such as Max Drake (born 1952) and a number of public schools in North Carolina to provide performances, exhibitions, and educational programs.